oneearedrabbit/l-sys-playground/README.md

 ## How to

 This is a single-file static website that implements an L-system fractal as a web component.
 CodeMirror is used as an external dependency for a code editor.
-To use the website, open `index.html` in a brower.
+To use the website, open `index.html` in a browser.

 Web Component example: